 For those working toward social justice today, there are great lessons to be learned from the civil-rights movement, in which a profound demonstration of commitment and courage succeeded against all odds.
 In the words of Dr. King: “The arc of the moral universe is long, but it bends toward justice.”

-- Visit the recently opened Mississippi Civil Rights Museum and Museum of Mississippi History in Jackson.
+- Visit the recently opened Mississippi Civil Rights Museum in Jackson.

 - Explore the National Civil Rights Museum at the Lorraine Motel, where Dr. Martin Luther King Jr. was assassinated in 1968.
 This exceptional museum, with numerous artifacts and oral histories, offers an emotionally powerful experience.

 - Tour the Medgar Evers Home Museum, where Evers was murdered in 1963, his blood still staining the concrete driveway.

 - Stand at the Edmund Pettus Bridge near Selma, Alabama, and tour the 54-mile Selma to Montgomery National Historic Trail, following the marchers’ route that helped change American history.

 - Visit the Rosa Parks Museum and the Freedom Rides Museum in Montgomery, a new museum housed in the former Greyhound bus station where a group of Freedom Riders were attacked by a local mob in 1961.
 It tells their story through art, quotes, architectural elements, and photographs.

 - Travel to Birmingham and visit the 16th Street Baptist Church, where a bomb killed four young African-American girls as they prepared to sing in their choir on September 15, 1963.
 Meet with Dr. Rev. Carolyn McKinstry who was inside the church when the bomb exploded.